If you’ve been in a relationship with one, you know it’s not exactly hard to trigger a narcissist to lash out.

 You deserve better than to be a narcissist’s plaything.

-FAQ About Making a Narcissist Miserable
+Common Questions About Making a Narcissist Miserable

 Now you probably have a better understanding of why a narcissist reacts the way they do when you act like an independent person (they hate that).
 Let’s wrap this up with some frequently asked questions, some of which might be lingering at the back of your mind.